elbroandrew/elbroandrew/README.md

 ## Hi there,
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning how to code
-- 🦜 I’m looking to collaborate with other content creators
+- 🦜 I would like to learn coding with other learners